-Introduction to Permaculture gives you a good grounding in permaculture.
-It covers the basic principles, strategies and techniques used for good permaculture design.
-If you’re curious about permaculture this is a great place to start.
-You can then flow on study the remaining modules of the full permaculture design course.
+Our Introduction to Permaculture course gives you a good grounding in permaculture.
+Because it covers the basic principles, strategies and techniques used for good permaculture design.
+So, If you’re curious about permaculture this is a great place to start.
+Later you can upgrade to the remaining modules of the full permaculture design course with full credit of initial investment in the introductory course.

 “Care of People” promotes self-reliance and community responsibility.
 Self reliance is distinct from self sufficiency.